The-AI-Alliance/.github/profile/open-data-and-model-foundry-projects.md

-# Open Models and Data Initiative Projects
+# Open Data and Model Foundry Projects

 > Collaborate, experiment, and build data sets and models essential for building agent-based AI applications.

-The **Open Models and Data Initiative** addresses key needs for customized, domain-specific data sets and models.
+The **Open Data and Model Foundry** addresses key needs for customized, domain-specific data sets and models.

 ## Projects for Open Trusted Data and Tooling